n1kdo/n1mm_view/INSTALL_RASPI.md

 1. open terminal window
 1. `$ sudo apt-get update` -- this takes about 2 minutes
 1. `$ sudo apt-get upgrade` -- this takes a while minutes.
 Get a beer.
-1. `$ sudo apt-get install python27-dev` -- this takes a short minute.
+1. `$ sudo apt-get install python-dev` -- this takes a short minute. -- python27-dev was not a valid name
 1. `$ sudo apt-get install python-pygame`
 1. `$ sudo pip install numpy` -- beer time again.  :beer:  There will likely be some compile warnings.
 Warnings are OK.
 Errors are not.
 This takes a while.